gioapru/gioapru.github.io/_pages/expose.md

   * Create "tension".
 Remember that people are more attracted by "problems" than by "positive" (or "neutral") statements.
 * When writing in LaTeX, remember to use Google if you encounter problems.
 In 99% of the cases, the solution is already there (you only need to search for it).
   * Also, put [Google Scholar](https://scholar.google.com/) on your bookmarks, and use that as your main source of literature search.
-* I have (arguably) written a good amount of papers. **Read them** (typically, the most recent ones are the best ones).
+* I have (arguably) written a good amount of [papers](https://www.giovanniapruzzese.com/publications/). **Read them** (typically, the most recent ones are the best ones).
 I'm not the best researcher, but they should still provide you a good foundation.
-  * Also, if you find some figure/table to be of particular interest, just drop me a message and I'll give you the source code!
+  * Also, if you find some figure/table to be of particular interest, just drop me a message and I'll give you the source files.

 ### Fancy words